sonalparab/test/files.md

 * 22: ssh
 * 443: ssl

-You can select any port, as long as it wont conflict with a service running on the desired computer.
+You can select any port, as long as it won't conflict with a service running on the desired computer.
 * ports < 1024 are reserved and should generally not be used
 * `/etc/services` will have a list of registered ports for your local system